 Crossroads for Women (Crossroads) is a New Mexico nonprofit corporation established in 1997.
 The purpose of Crossroads is to provide housing and trauma responsive, gender specific wrap-around services to homeless women reintegrating into the community from incarceration, life on the streets, treatment programs and emergency or transitional housing.
-Crossroads' main sources of revenue and support are contracts with governmental agencies, contributions, grants and Medicaid reimbursements.
+Crossroads' main sources of revenue and support are contracts with governmental agencies, contributions and grants.